DO YOU ENJOY WINNING FREE BOOKS? DO YOU LOVE HEARING FROM YOUR FAVE AUTHORS? JOIN OUR GIRLFRIEND BOOK CLUB TODAY!

 Why the Reluctance?

-Kim Turner, a certified fitness instructor and fitness business owner, says, “People may feel they are doing ‘enough’ if they do a cardio workout a few times a week.
+Kim Turner, a fitness business owner, says, “People may feel they are doing ‘enough’ if they do a cardio workout a few times a week.
 But while spin classes, walking and running are great, they don’t provide some of the benefits of strength training.
 Ideally, it is best to have a weekly fitness routine that includes both.”

 Many women are reluctant to add strength training because they worry it will make them look bulky.
 “There can be a misconception that ‘weight training’ will lead to a bulky or overly muscular, masculine physique,” explains Turner.
 “But that is not the case unless that is the goal you are working toward.
 Instead, weight training will tone muscles and can give you a leaner appearance.”